-Summertime is peak season for grilling, camping and… home break-ins?
+Summertime is the peak season for grilling, camping, and… home break-ins?
 Unfortunately, warm weather makes it easier for thieves to access your home.
-According to Bureau of Justice Statistics, burglaries are more likely to occur in July and August than during any other time of the year.
+According to the Bureau of Justice Statistics, burglaries are more likely to occur in July and August than during any other time of the year.

 More than that, 34% of all home break-ins occur through the front door.
 Startling data from Nationwide Insurance shows that the majority (60%) of thieves enter through a home’s doors, and about one-third of these break-ins occur without the use of any force.
 In other words, burglars simply walk right in.

 Your home is supposed to be your refuge from the world.
 The last thing you should have to worry about is staying safe in your own house.
 The good news is there are several things you can do to protect your home from burglary.

 If your home’s doors are old or functioning poorly, you could be making it easy for burglars to enter your property.
 However, even new homes can be vulnerable to front door break-ins.
 Unfortunately, many homebuilders cut costs by installing hollow doors.
 Your doors may look great, but it takes just a single well-placed kick for a burglar to bust the lock and force it open.